Skip to main content.

 6–8 pm

 The Office of Student Activities invites you to the pumpkin patch.
-Come paint a pumpkin while savoring local cider donuts and cider with families and alumni/ae.
+Come paint a pumpkin around the campfire while savoring local cider donuts and cider with families and alumni/ae.

 Anna Jones Memorial Garden